All Episodes

 No, I'm not a scientist.

-My my thought process is very different.
+My thought process is very different.

 And it's a cleaner burning gas.

-You know, it's that that's one potential.
+You know, that's one potential.

-And that it can heat every home.
+And that can heat every home.

-And because it's so abundant, we could do It so cheaply.
+And because it's so abundant, we could do it so cheaply.

 It makes zero sense to me.

-You know, and you've got all the global warming, global cooling coming ice age taxers, you know, they're they're out there still proposing a $4 trillion carbon tax on top of the high price for energy we already pay.
+You know, they're out there still proposing a $4 trillion carbon tax on top of the high price for energy we already pay.

 It's insane.

-So the president's decision today, which he'll announce shortly to pull the plug on Obama's decision to sign into this Paris climate hoax accord couldn't have come a moment too soon.
+So the president's decision today, which he'll announce shortly to pull the plug on Obama's decision to sign into this Paris climate hoax accord, couldn't have come a moment too soon.

-You know, then the next step on that agenda is a $4 trillion with a T trillion dollar global warming tax.
+You know, the next step on that agenda is a $4 trillion with a T trillion dollar global warming tax.

-Now that would torpedo America's economy and everyone else's economy.
+Now, that would torpedo America's economy and everyone else's economy.

 There's no evidence that a carbon tax of that magnitude would do anything other than crush the world economy, making billions of people poor.